 In the tasteful Picasso echelons, you’ll find tote bags, mugs, pencil cases and of course, lots and lots of books.
-The best place to buy Picasso memorabilia is easily the Picasso Museum where there are 2 shops.
+The best place to buy Picasso memorabilia is easily the Picasso Museum where there are two shops.
 The larger one at the back has the largest selection.

 The Pompidou Centre also has a good collection of Picasso-themed gifts.
-And the Malaga Shop houses a Picasso Corner.

-Top buy: Fans of Picasso will love a book of Picasso prints.
+Fans of Picasso will love a book of Picasso prints.
 Those aren’t so enthusiastic would probably prefer a blue-and-white striped mug and plate.

-Where to buy it: Picasso Museum shops.
+Picasso Museum shops.
 Open daily 10am to 7pm (6pm Nov to Feb; 8pm July & Aug).